Madonahs/Madonahs/README.md

 </h4>
 <p align="left">
 Welcome to my timeline.
 My name is Madona Syombua, and I enjoy building Mobile Applications using Kotlin | I still play with Java, but we had to part ways.
-- 🌱 I’m currently learning Machine Learning, and I love it so far.
+ 🌱 I’m currently learning Machine Learning, and I love it so far.
-- ⚡ Fun fact: I enjoy solving some random Math problems to keep me occupied
+ ⚡ Fun fact: I enjoy solving some random Math problems to keep me occupied.
 <h5 align="left">
 <center>
 <table>